 Let's take an instance of the world-spread Covid-19.
 It all started with the outbreak of Coronavirus.
 Starting from Wuhan in China, several countries soon came under the grip of the pandemic.

-Certainly, this global event has caused a huge strain on economies and negatively impacted investor sentiments.
-A lot of industries including tourism and aviation industries have been immensely impacted and benchmark indices have plunged to their multi-year lows.
+Certainly, this global event caused a huge strain on economies and negatively impacted investor sentiments.
+A lot of industries, including tourism and aviation industries, were immensely impacted, and benchmark indices plunged to their multi-year lows.

-The market was volatile due to which a number of investors had sold their portfolio but incurred losses afterward.
+The market was volatile, due to which a number of investors had sold their portfolios but incurred losses afterwards.
 On the other hand, investors who bought new stocks made the best out of in the next 2-3 years.

-A crash in the share market usually gulps the entire index by 30% which makes around 95%-98% companies vulnerable.
+A crash in the share market usually gulps the entire index by 30%, which makes around 95%-98% of companies vulnerable.
 It all boils down to the fact that your investments would be in red regardless of where you have invested.
 Certainly, such a situation demands patience because selling at this point means losses.

-Always keep in mind that the impact of such a share market crash is equal for all equity investors and redemption decisions taken under panic might hamper your long term wealth creation prospects.
+Always keep in mind that the impact of such a share market crash is equal for all equity investors, and redemption decisions taken under panic might hamper your long-term wealth creation prospects.